International Justice Mission: Expansion

-In July 2016, Willie Kimani, a Kenyan IJM lawyer, and two persons, including an IJM client, were found murdered and dumped in a river outside Nairobi in Kenya.
-They were last seen alive at a police station.
-Four members of the Kenyan Administrative Police were charged with murder on July 18, 2016; they pleaded not guilty.
-Haugen denounced the killings as "an intolerable outrage and should serve as an abrupt wake-up call to the blatant injustices committed daily and incessantly against the poor and vulnerable around the world".

 Programs

 International Justice Mission represents victims in cases of sex trafficking, forced labor, slavery, abuse of police power, theft of property and citizenship rights.
 It also works with the governments of developing countries to improve justice systems.

 IJM hires only practicing Christians; its job listings include "Mature orthodox Christian faith as defined by the Apostles' Creed" among stated requirements.
 Workdays at all offices begin with a half-hour of stillness and a half-hour of corporate prayer later in the day as part of their spiritual formation practices.
-IJM cites the Bible verse Isaiah 1:17 as one of their core commitments:

-Learn to do right; seek justice.